spatialnetworkslab/vue-gg/docs/tutorials/transformTutorial.md

 </vgg-graphic>
 ```

+For further details on the data component, refer to the [documentation](../core/data.md).

 ## Specifying Transformations

 In order to transform the data, we need to specify the `transform` property in the data component.